 Lighticians are a team of experts in lighting for video production.
-The company approached us to work on a highly specialized project: to build an app for controlling lights and fixtures remotely.
+The company approached us to work on a highly specialized project: to redesign an app for controlling light fixtures remotely.

-Lighticians, that is, Tim Duff, Richard Ulivella, and Michael McDonald have worked in the film industry for over 20 years.
-They’ve worked on sets of many studio productions — e.g., Younger, House of Cards, Greater, and Pitch Perfect.
+For over 20 years, Tim Duff, Richard Ulivella, and Michael McDonald have worked on sets of many studio productions — e.g., Younger, House of Cards, Greater, and Pitch Perfect.
 With their combined experience, they founded Lighticians, a company that wants to make remote light control on video sets easier.

 Thanks to custom DMX mapping, users gain precise control over DMX-compatible lights.
-Setups can be saved for easy access.
+Different setups can be saved for easy access.

 Advanced light controls let users define saturation, hue, and color temperature for a dynamic and highly customizable experience.

 Robust scene profiles help light professionals manage their light setups and stay organized during shooting.

 To meet the deadline, we cut out unnecessary meetings and typical routines.
 Our workflow included two-week sprints where we showed product demos to the team at Lighticians and daily internal meetings to align on tasks.
 Whenever tasks required more resources, we were able to dynamically add 1 developer to improve productivity.

 We’ve set up the communication so that the client didn’t need to have full immersion into our work: two-week updates with demos were enough to validate progress and deliverables.

 The communication structure to problem-solving significantly improved the time-to-market:

 Lighticians Apollo Control is an easy and intuitive mobile application for remote light control available for iPhone and iPad.
 The application's design includes key light control options that fit into a limited screen space of iPhones.
 The layout of the iPad version of Lighticians Apollo Control adjusts to display more detailed light mixing options.
 The app works with different bridges and is compatible with other hardware on the market.